Inferring diffusivity from killed diffusion: Derivation of the observation model and proof of Theorem

-In the killed process, $\tilde X_S=\dagger$ is `not visible' any longer at time $S$, whereas we observe the actual binding location $X_S$ of the molecule.
-This is a well-defined random variable since $S$ is a stopping time for the process $(X_t)$ (e.g., Sections 3.3 and 22 in \cite{bass_stochastic_2011}).
-Since all particles will bind at some random point in time, intuitively, the distribution of their binding locations should equal the time-average $\int_0^\infty v(t,\cdot)dt$ of the density of their positions, multiplied by the intensity $q$ at the relevant position.
-We will now show that this intuition is rigorous and gives rise to Theorem \ref{thm:poisson_process2}.
+In the killed process, $\tilde X_{S}=\dagger $ is ``not visible'' any longer at time $S$, whereas we observe the actual binding location $X_{S}$ of the molecule.
+This is a well-defined random variable since $S$ is a stopping time for the process $(X_{t})$ (e.g., Sections~3.3 and 22 in \cite{bass_stochastic_2011}).
+Since all particles will bind at some random point in time, intuitively, the distribution of their binding locations should equal the time-average $\int _{0}^{\infty }v(t,\cdot )\,dt $ of the density of their positions, multiplied by the intensity $q$ at the relevant position.

-\subsection{Probability density of the binding location $\times$ time}
+\subsection{Probability density of the binding location $\times $ time}